GravityCloudAI/matter-ai-mcp/README.md

 # Matter AI MCP Server

-A powerful MCP (Model Context Protocol) server for Cursor, Windsurf, and other AI clients that enhances your development workflow.
+MatterAI MCP offers code reviews right in your IDE when using AI Agents such as in Cursor, Windsurf, VS Code, Cline and more to enhances your development workflow.
 Built with [FastMCP](https://github.com/modelcontextprotocol/fastmcp) in Python, it provides advanced code review capabilities, implementation planning, and pull request generation to help you release code with confidence.

 ## Features
 - **Code review tools** - Get comprehensive code reviews for individual files or full git diffs